College football countdown: No. 4 Miami

 "Dan Morgan is one of the most outstanding linebackers to ever play here, and UM has had an excellent tradition of producing linebackers," Davis said.
 "He'll break all the school records for tackles."

-Junior tight end Robert Williams could be a star.
+IN: Junior tight end Robert Williams could be a star.
 Center Scott Puckett from Duncanville.
 He had back surgery in the spring, may return as the replacement for Ty Wise.
-BIG PLUS:

-After Ken Dorsey, the Hurricanes do not have experience at quarterback.
+BIG MINUS: After Ken Dorsey, the Hurricanes do not have experience at quarterback.
 Ethenic Sands played the position in high school but has been a receiver for UM the past two years.
-NATIONAL TITLE IF:

 23. So.
 Miss.